Esra-M/Duckietown/README.md

 For a detailed report on the project, including the implementation of key functionalities such as lane following, intersection navigation, and object detection, please refer to the `Final_Report.pdf` file in the repository.

 For a presentation overview of the project, refer to the `Final_Presentation.pptx` file in the repository.

+You can access the demo video of the project [here](https://youtu.be/0AisAz7qiFU).